MLBazaar/AutoBazaar/README.md

 # Credits

-AutoBazaar is an Open Source project from the Data to AI Lab at MIT built by the following team:
+AutoBazaar is an open-source project from the Data to AI Lab at MIT built by the following team:

 * Carles Sala <csala@csail.mit.edu>
 * Micah Smith <micahs@mit.edu>